Morgan Ortagus: United States Agency for International Development

 From 2007 to 2008, Ortagus was a public affairs officer at United States Agency for International Development (USAID), spending several months in Baghdad, Iraq.
 She attended a Hanukkah ceremony in one of Saddam Hussein's former palaces in Baghdad.

 United States Department of the Treasury

 In 2008, Ortagus joined the U.S. Treasury Department, working as an intelligence analyst within the Treasury's Office of Intelligence and Analysis, covering North Africa and the Middle East.

-In 2010, Ortagus served as a deputy Treasury attaché at the U.S. Embassy in Riyadh, Saudi Arabia.
+Ortagus was a deputy Treasury attaché at the U.S. Embassy in Riyadh, Saudi Arabia starting in 2010.
 She worked to counter illicit financial flows and was the principal liaison from the Treasury Department to the banking sector in Saudi Arabia.
 She returned to the United States in 2011.

 Private sector

 After returning to the United States, Ortagus joined the private sector, first as global relationship manager at Standard Chartered Bank working with clients from Asia, the Middle East and Africa, and then in 2016 as executive director at Ernst & Young (EY), where she helped found EY's Geostrategic Business Group working on geopolitical risk analysis for investors.

 In 2013, she was the vice president of the board of the Friends of the Public Private Partnership for Justice Reform in Afghanistan, based in Washington.

 Ortagus worked as national security contributor and Republican strategist at the Fox News Channel, appearing on Fox & Friends, Outnumbered, The Five and Mornings with Maria on the Fox Business Network.

 Ortagus and Samantha Vinograd co-founded GO Advisors, a geopolitical risk and policy advisory firm that focused on bridging divides between Wall Street and Silicon Valley with the White House and U.S. Treasury Department.

 Ortagus was on the National Board of Directors of Maverick PAC as National Co-Chair.
 The organization's co-founder said that Ortagus "turned the organization really into a new frontier."
 She was also a member of the CNAS Council and Future of Sanctions Task Force, a member of the Institute for the Study of War's Advancement Committee, a board member to the Elizabeth Dole Foundation, a board member to the Friends of the American University of Afghanistan, and an advisor to Concordia where she contributed to the strategic direction and development of the organization's foreign and defense policy programming.